Are you familiar with the look of your dog’s pee and their urinary habits?

 Leaving urine markings, to dogs, is like sending out a resume.
 If dogs get so much information from urine, could we?

-Learn what your dog’s urine can tell you about their health
+Learn what your dog’s pee can tell you about their health

 Observing Your Dog’s Urine and Urinary Habits